Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Experimental Design

 \subsubsection{Participants \& Recruitment}

-We recruited $15$ subjects that had self-reported ``intermediate knowledge in machine learning (ML) or computer vision (CV)'' (i.e. had taken a graduate-level course or had practical work experience in ML, AI, or CV) using university mailing lists.
+We elicited $12$ hypotheses each from $15$ total subjects, for a total of $180$ user-generated hypotheses.
+We recruited subjects that had self-reported ``intermediate knowledge in machine learning (ML) or computer vision (CV)'' \ie{} had taken a graduate-level course or had practical work experience in ML, AI, or CV, using university mailing lists.
+We recruited participants with ML expertise (rather than task-specific expertise) because most existing slice discovery tools were created to be used by model developers.
 All participants were students enrolled in a full-time degree program in computer science.
 Participants were compensated with a \$20 gift card, and reported spending $30$ (min) to $55$ (max) minutes participating.